Unspokenevil/hg-engine-wiki/New-Evolution-Methods-Documentation.md

 ### Level Up Knowing Move

-The Pokémon will evolve when leveling up knowing a move.
+The Pokémon will evolve when leveling up knowing the specified move.

 ### Level Up with Another Mon in Party